Village Hall hours: Monday-Friday 7:30 AM - noon

 Minutes of the Zoning Board of Appeals

-The Zoning Board of Appeals was called to order at 7:36 PM by chairman Bruce Barkau.
-Chairman Bruce Barkau, Tom Heck, and Russel Shubert were present.
-Members Scott Cragen, Cathy Cook, Albert Moeller, and Tom Schuette were absent.
+The Zoning Board of Appeals was called to order at 7:30 PM by zoning administrator Dawn Moyer.
+Members Albert Moeller and Tom Schuette were present.
+Chairman Bruce Barkau and members Cathy Cook, Scott Cragen, Tom Heck, and Russel Shubert were absent.
 A quorum was not present.

 Agenda for the Zoning Board of Appeals